Sandjab/ShowBees/README.md

 ---
 ## Repository structure

+The root directory containsthe following files:

+- this **README.md** file
+- a **.here** empty file, needed to mark the directory as top-level, thus allowing the mooltipath mechanism (described later in this document) to work from any subsdirectory of any depth

+And directories:

-- the **experiments** directory contains:
+- an **experiments** directory containing:
-  - one subdirectory EXPxyz for each experiment
+  - one subdirectory EXPxyz_*<EXPERIMENT_NAME_IN_SNAKE_CASE>* for each experiment
-  - a README.md file with the list of experiments (experiment code EXPxyz, name, and short description), as well as an introduction to the experiments common process, if needed.
+  - a README.md file with the list of experiments (experiment name and short description), as well as an introduction to the experiments common process, if needed.

-- each **experiments/EXPxyz** directory contains:
+- each **experiments/EXPxyz_*<EXPERIMENT_NAME_IN_SNAKE_CASE>*** directory contains:
   - a README.md file with a detailed description of the experiment
   - the notebook(s) used to conduct the experiment,
   - optionnaly, output files produced during the notebook(s) execution.
 If needed, adhoc subdirectories may be used for organizational purposes.
   - optionnaly, python files specific to this experiment (see Rules below).
 If needed, adhoc subdirectories may be used for organizational purposes.

-- the **codelib** directory contains:
+- a **codelib** directory containing:
   - all python modules shared by the aforementioned notebooks,
   - a README.md with a short description of each module's purpose
   - Adhoc subdirectories may be used to organize modules per domain (e.g. preprocessing, classifiers, visualization, etc...)

-- the **datasets** directory contains:
+- a **datasets** directory containing:
-  - a **reference** subdirectory where you have to copy reference datasets.
-Empty at initialisation time.
+  - one manifest (*.lof = **l**ist **o**f **f**iles) file per dataset, listing de raw data (sound) files part of this dataset
-  - an **experiments**' subdirectory where experiment datasets will be built from the reference datasets.
-Empty at initialisation time.
+  - one subdirectory per dataset where experiment datasets will be built from the reference dataset, unsing the coresponding manifests.
+These subdirectories don't exist at initialisation time and willbe created dynamically.

-*Note: Within the dataset directory, all files but *.md files are .gitignored*
+*Note: Within the `datasets` directory, all subdirectory are .gitignored*

 ---
 ## Repository Guidelines

 This repository has been built having in mind theses guidelines:

 - A python code (.py) file must never be duplicated across experiments.
-The codelib directory specifically exists for the purpose of allowing common code sharing between experiments.
+The codelib directory specifically exists for the specific purpose of allowing common code sharing between experiments.
 - Duplication of IPython code between notebooks is obviously allowed, but must be limited to:
   - parameters setting, orchestration of macro functions calls and results visualisation (notebooks' code should be sequential without any complex logic)
-  - exploratory snippets not meant for experiment replication (non trustable)
+  - exploratory snippets not meant for experiment replication (non trustable).
+They should ideally reside in a `snippets` subdirectory
 - Python code (.py) files specific to a given experiment should be avoided in this experiment directory (as the repository normally contains only related experiments, which are in fact various scenarii around a same domain, they should generally use common code).
+Eaxh time it's possible, the code must be made as generic an reusable as possible, at least in the context of the proposet repository structure
-- Re-implementations of notebooks as selfcontained regular python files for execution out of interactive python environment is a notable exception to the above rule.
+- `proxycodelib.py`(see below) file as well as implementations of notebooks as selfcontained regular python files for execution out of interactive python environment are to notable exceptions to the above rule.

 ---
 ## How to replicate an experiment